luke-weller/ecommerce-monorepo/README.md

 ```

 To generate your secret key variable, run the script by executing `node scripts/generatesecretkey.js` from the root directory in your terminal and copy it into your .env file and update `SECRET_KEY=your-secret-key`

+5. Once you have completed the previous steps you can run `npm-test` to ensure you are setup correctly and that the tests are passing.

+## Hit the endpoints